joshuajin/GettingCleaningDataAsgmt/README.md

 1. Keep the name easy to understand
 2. Keep the name short
 3. Use 'camel' style, capitalize every word starting from the second word. ex: tBodyAccMeanX

+##Other Information##

+CodeBook.md contains information about the nature of the data processed, data types, and data definitions.